tidyverse/tidyverse.org/content/packages/index.md

 * [lubridate](https://lubridate.tidyverse.org) for dates and date-times.
 * [hms](https://github.com/tidyverse/hms) for time-of-day values.
 * [blob](https://github.com/tidyverse/blob) for storing blob (binary) data.

+### dplyr backends

+There are also two packages that allow you to interface with different backends using the same dplyr syntax:

+* [dbplyr](https://dbplyr.tidyverse.org) allows you to use remote database tables by converting converting dplyr code into SQL.
+* [dtplyr](https://dtplyr.tidyverse.org) provides a [data.table](http://r-datatable.com) backend by automatically translating to the equivalent, but usually much faster, data.table code.

 ## Program